ThreeMammals/Ocelot/docs/features/configuration.rst

 I decided to create this feature after working on the Raft consensus algorithm and finding out its super hard.
 Why not take advantage of the fact Consul already gives you this!
 I guess it means if you want to use Ocelot to its fullest you take on Consul as a dependency for now.

-This feature has a 3 second ttl cache before making a new request to your local Consul agent.
+This feature has a **3** seconds TTL cache before making a new request to your local Consul agent.

 Reload JSON config on change
 ----------------------------

-Ocelot supports reloading the json configuration file on change. e.g. the following will recreate Ocelot's internal configuration when the **ocelot.json** file is updated manually.
+Ocelot supports reloading the json configuration file on change.
+For instance, the following will recreate Ocelot's internal configuration when the **ocelot.json** file is updated manually:

 .. code-block:: csharp